Using a Microsoft Azure VM as a DAG witness server

 A VM with a preferred IP address will attempt to use that address.
 However, if that address has been assigned to a different VM, the VM with the preferred IP address configuration will not start.
 To avoid this situation, make sure that the IP address you use isn't assigned to another VM.
-See Configure a Static Internal IP Address for a VM for more information.
+See Configure private IP addresses for a virtual machine using the Azure portal for more information.

 Provision the domain controller VM on Azure using the standards used by your organization.